mags0ft/spamfilter/docs/filters.md

 **args**:

-`Capitals.percentage`: how many percent of the text need to be symbols for it to fail.
+`Symbols.percentage`: how many percent of the text need to be symbols for it to fail.

-`Capitals.mode`: how to handle a failing string.
+`Symbols.mode`: how to handle a failing string.

  - `normal`: fail the string if it contains too many symbols
  - `crop`: remove all symbols from the string if it would fail, but then make the string pass.

-`Capitals.symboldef`: what to identify as a symbol
+`Symbols.symboldef`: what to identify as a symbol

  - `explicit`: everything that matches `Capitals.SYMBOLSET`.
  - `implicit`: everything that does not match `Capitals.CHARSET`.
  - ⚠ **WARNING!** Use `implicit` with caution.
 Explicit is better than implicit.
 Non-latin characters may unfortunately be detected as a symbol in implicit mode. `explicit` is way more safe to use.

-`Capitals.abs_safe_min`: absolute amount of symbols that are always okay to use.
+`Symbols.abs_safe_min`: absolute amount of symbols that are always okay to use.

 ---
 ## filters.WordLength